togakangaroo/curriculum/units/5-string/lessons/2-project/README.md

 What is madlibs?
 Let's play a game together [here](http://www.madglibs.com/showglib.php?glibid=180).

 ###Lecture
 You are going to build the guts of a madlibs game.
 You will be given starter code.
-Your instructions are:
+You must:

+#### `runMadlibs()`

-1. Modify `js/guts.js`.
+Modify `js/guts.js`.
 It must have the following function in it:
 ```
 function runMadlibs(text, boy_name_1, noun_1, occupation_1, measurement_1, noun_2,
 					adjective_1, game_1, adjective_2, plural_noun, verb_ing_1)